 Day Two Soundbites

-- There is no simply no substitute for parents talking to their children about digital issues & problems.
+- There is simply no substitute for parents talking to their children about digital issues & problems.

 - Prevention often has to do with scaring kids.